Detector signal characterization with a Bayesian network in XENONnT: Introduction

 \section{Introduction}

-XENONnT is a dark matter direct detection experiment currently operating at INFN Laboratori Nazionali del Gran Sasso (LNGS) in Italy.
-The experiment has a wide range of (astro)particle physics capabilities, including the search for \mbox{weakly-interacting} massive particles (WIMPs), solar axions, and coherent \mbox{electron-neutrino} nucleus scattering from \textsuperscript{8}B solar neutrinos~\cite{Aprile_2020}.
+XENONnT is a dark matter \mbox{direct-detection} experiment currently operating at INFN Laboratori Nazionali del Gran Sasso in Italy.
+The experiment has a wide range of (astro)particle physics capabilities, including the search for weakly interacting massive particles (WIMPs), solar axions, and coherent \mbox{electron-neutrino} nucleus scattering from \textsuperscript{8}B solar neutrinos~\cite{Aprile_2020}.
 XENONnT's physics program aims to make substantial progress on sensitivities through improvements in hardware, software, and analysis methods.
-The XENON collaboration recently reported a search for WIMPs~\cite{xenoncollaboration2023dark} and an analysis of \mbox{electronic-recoil} (ER) data~\cite{Aprile:2022vux} using the data collected during Science Run 0 (SR0).
+The XENON Collaboration recently reported a search for WIMPs~\cite{xenoncollaboration2023dark} and an analysis of \mbox{electronic-recoil} (ER) data~\cite{Aprile:2022vux} using the data collected during Science Run 0 (SR0).
 These new results relied on XENONnT's unprecedentedly low background radioactivity rates and its keV-scale energy threshold.
-To achieve the low intrinsic background rates in ultra-rare event search experiments, large numbers of events not originating from the desired interactions in the target must be rejected; to this end, robust classification and characterization of detector signals are crucial for dark matter searches and other background-dominant processes.
+To achieve the low intrinsic background rates in ultrarare event search experiments, large numbers of events not originating from the desired interactions in the target must be rejected; to this end, robust classification and characterization of detector signals are crucial for dark matter searches and other background-dominant processes, including solar axions, neutrino studies, and rare nuclear decays.

 During the past decade, the incorporation of machine learning techniques, particularly deep learning, has led to innovation within the field of (astro)particle physics~\cite{Radovic2018dip,Psihas_2020,Karagiorgi2022}.
-Advances in computer vision have made convolutional neural networks a common approach to deep learning applications in (astro)particle physics for classification problems; see for instance~\cite{deOliveira:2015xxd,Komiske:2016rsd,Macaluso_2018,Abbasi:2021,Abbasi:2021,MicroBooNE:2020hho,Aurisano:2016jvx,DUNE:2020gpm,Abbasi:2021}.
+Advances in computer vision have made convolutional neural networks a common approach to \mbox{deep-learning} applications in (astro)particle physics for classification problems; see for instance~\cite{deOliveira:2015xxd,Komiske:2016rsd,Macaluso_2018,Abbasi:2021,Abbasi:2021,MicroBooNE:2020hho,Aurisano:2016jvx,DUNE:2020gpm,Abbasi:2021}.
 Given the success of deep learning methods, applications of machine learning in direct dark matter searches with time projection chambers have seen increased attention~\cite{PhysRevD.106.072009}.
 Recently, the use of Bayesian networks has been presented for event localization~\cite{Peters_2022} and for inference in the search for dark matter~\cite{50collaboration2023search}.